Metalymph/metalymph.github.io/content/posts/derivatives.md

 Calculating the second degree derivative and discussing it with $f''(x) > 0$ you will find the signes.
 Negative sign represents the *concavity* while positive sign the *convessity*.
 With $f''(x) = 0$ we find the *inflaction points*.
 In these points, the $f(x)$ in not derivable.

+### Taylor's serie method

 **Full function study**
 About the full study the best guide with all the steps is [here](https://www.youmath.it/lezioni/analisi-matematica/studio-di-funzioni-grafico.html "{rel='nofollow'}").

+### Conclusions
+Now you have a good set of sheets to resolve your derivatives and i hope it will be useful 🙂!
+Thanks you reading and if you like my contents, follow me on this simple, comment below, site or contact me if you need a specific help.
+I will publish more contents based also on the comments according with my time.

+See you at soon 👋,

+Lorenzo Pirro